foxglove/mcap/python/docs/jsonschema_tutorial.rst

 JSON ``PointCloud`` instance, using the provided `schema <https://github.com/foxglove/schemas/blob/main/schemas/jsonschema/PointCloud.json>`_.

 Let's start with encoding the point data.
-The schema expects a single ``base64``-encoded buffer containing all point data, and some metadata describing how to decode it.
+In addition to fields like ``timestamp`` and ``point_stride``, the foxglove.PointCloud schema expects a ``data`` field that contains a single base64-encoded buffer with all point data, as well as some metadata (``fields``) describing how to decode it.

-The CSV data contains one timestamp and four floating-point data fields per point.
-``foxglove.PointCloud`` uses one timestamp for the whole point cloud, so we'll use the first point's timestamp.
-We'll pack each field as a four byte single-precision little-endian float.
+Since foxglove.PointCloud requires a single timestamp, let's get it from the first point we see in our file.
+Then, we'll pack each field as a four byte single-precision little-endian float.

-We start by describing our data layout in the ``foxglove.PointCloud`` message:
+Let's start by describing the layout of our data in a foxglove.PointCloud message:

 .. literalinclude:: ../examples/jsonschema/pointcloud_csv_to_mcap.py
     :start-after: # tutorial-point-layout-start